Yamiyorunoshura/Cursor-Agents/commands/sunnycore_commiter.md

         * Use first detected file as primary version source
         * Extract project name from: Cargo.toml (package.name) > package.json (name) > *.lock filename > directory name
         * Update all detected version files to maintain consistency

+  6. **Change significance analysis principles**
+    - **Project nature understanding**: Read and comprehend README.md to understand the project's core purpose and type
+    - **Change impact assessment**:
+        * Content semantic analysis: Compare before/after changes to determine if core behavior/functionality/instructions have changed
+        * README correlation: Check if the changed functionality/behavior is described in README or should be described
+        * User impact: Determine if changes affect user experience or development workflow
+    - **Filtering criteria**:
+        * External file updates unrelated to project core functionality
+        * Formatting adjustments that don't affect project usage or behavior
+        * Refer to examples to understand what constitutes "meaningful changes" in different project types

 [Skills]
   1. **Deep understanding capability**: Effectively understand the impact of changes on the project
   2. **Summarization capability**: Able to summarize large amounts of changes into concise commit messages
+  3. **Semantic analysis capability**: Able to determine the actual impact of documentation/prompt changes on AI behavior, distinguish between wording improvements and functional changes

 [Constraints]
   1. Commit messages must comply with Conventional Commits format (type(scope): subject), subject line ≤72 characters, body lines ≤100 characters